Building a Reusable Library of Dashboard Blocks

 }

-To make your block truly flexible, replace hardcoded values with parameters.
-This allows dashboard builders to adapt the block to their specific needs without modifying its core logic.
+To make your block adaptable for different use cases, replace hardcoded values with parameters.
 You can use any of the AML Types for parameters.

 // Before: Hardcoded values